PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 18:28:29
+Last updated: 2024-04-05 18:29:02
-Random Quote: There are things out there that our little minds will never comprehend -
+Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo